MysticMoonlight/SaigonoHUD/README.md

 # Discontinued
 We are now discontinuing this project, due to lack of interests in TF2.
 Roon is no longer interested in Valve and TF2 so we decided to cancel this project.

+Anyone is welcome to fork this project and make continuation of this project.
+Thank you everyone from TF2 Community.

 ![SaigonoHUD](https://user-images.githubusercontent.com/25527589/146137677-ea2126b6-739b-482e-a658-ef1b974d8aa6.png)
 **SaigonoHUD 1.0.0-dev**